neoncitylights/GeoTime/README.md

 ```

 ### Get possible timezones from an abbreviation
-Querying a list of timezones by abbreviation will take O(1+n) time, where n represents the number of timezones an abbreviation can possibly stand for.
-The first operation will be a dictionary lookup, and the n operations after will be dictionary lookups of the timezones by ID.
+Querying a list of timezones by abbreviation will take $O(1)$ time, as internally it's purely dictionary lookups.

-* In average case and best case: O(2) (An abbreviation maps to 1 timezone)
-* In worst case: O(4) (An abbreviation maps to 3 timezones)

 ```csharp
 lookup.GetTimeZonesByAbbr( "CST" );